alexnj/chromedriver-bug-repro-templates-fork/macos-selenium-mochajs/README.md

 ## Customizing the Test

-Open `test.js` and modify the `ISSUE REPRODUCTION` test block to include the steps required to reproduce your specific issue.
+Open `test.js` and modify the provided test block to include the steps required to reproduce your specific issue.

 ```javascript
 it('ISSUE REPRODUCTION', async function () {